zaxor0/zwerchhau/into-the-war/rules.md

 ### 2. Determine hitpoints
 - Roll 1d6, add 4, this is your HP, between 5 and 10.
 - If this goes to zero due to combat, your stats start to take damage.
-- You can recover HP with a short rest, stats with a week of rest.
+- You can recover HP with a short rest and stats with a week of rest.

 \newpage{}